Cyber Incident Updates

 What happened?

-Last updated: Sunday, April 27, 2025
+Last updated: Tuesday, June 24, 2025

 What is Nova Scotia Power doing to address this cyber incident?

-Last updated: Wednesday, May 14, 2025
+Last updated: Tuesday, June 24, 2025

 • Conducted a detailed review of what data has been accessed and taken.
 This remains an ongoing, complex effort.
+We have confirmed that certain customer personal information was taken.

 Was customer information or confidential business information accessed?